sindresorhus/got/documentation/9-hooks.md

 ```

 **Note:**
-> - When using Stream API, this hook is ignored.
+> - When using the Stream API, this hook is ignored.

 **Note:**
-> - When retrying, `beforeRequest` hook is called afterwards.
+> - When retrying, the `beforeRequest` hook is called afterwards.

 **Note:**
-> - If no retry occurs, `beforeError` is called instead.
+> - If no retry occurs, the `beforeError` hook is called instead.

-This hook is especially useful when you want to retrieve the cause of retry.
+This hook is especially useful when you want to retrieve the cause of a retry.

 ```js
 import got from 'got';